bigchaindb/BEPs/5/README.md

 There are *rare* cases where GDPR-relevant data is also illegal data.
 This BEP can help you then, but only because the data is illegal, not because it is GDPR-relevant.

+## Who This Plan is for (and not for)

+The Plan is for smaller consortia who need *some* plan.
+It should be fine for them.
+It's an "MVP," a *Minimum Viable Plan*.

+The Plan is *not* for big consortia or companies.
+They can afford attorneys who can come up with something better.

+## The Need for Governance

+Coordinating execution the Plan will take some communication.
+The consortium members will all have to *agree* on what to do, and to do it.
+In short, there is a need for some minimal consortium *governance* for the Plan to get done and to work.

 ## The Illegal Data Response Plan

 Here's what we reccommend a node operator do if they discover illegal data stored on their computer because it was stored there by BigchainDB:

+1. Be sure that illegal data have been clearly identified.
+Have some reasonable, validated and difficult-to-dispute evidence that the data is illegal.
+Avoid [crying wolf](https://dictionary.cambridge.org/dictionary/english/cry-wolf).
 1. Publicly announce that you've discovered illegal data on your computer and that you are following the **Illegal Data Response Plan** spelled out here.
 You can link to this page.
 The process now begins.
 You are acting responsibly.
 The law will give you a a reasonable amount of time to act.
 (Unless you are in some really sucky jurisdiction.
 Use discretion.)
 1. Inform all other members of the BigchainDB consortium where your node is a cluster member.
 Tell them to follow the same plan.
 1. Contact BigchainDB GmbH at contact@bigchaindb.com or some other way.
 Employees tend to have an email like firstname@bigchaindb.com.
 This is like [the Bat-Signal](https://en.wikipedia.org/wiki/Bat-Signal).
 You need their help.
 They will help.
 They don't want you to get in trouble with the law either!
 That would be bad for BigchainDB.
 (Note: You don't _have_ to contact BigchainDB if you have developers who are competent to the next step without help.)
 1. The BigchainDB team (or your team) will work with you create a modified version of BigchainDB Server (software) that is okay with certain specific data being deleted.
 This the core magic bit.
 It means that soon you will be deleting data and breaking the "immutability rule" but there's _nothing_ that was stopping you from doing that before.
 You could always delete data, but it would have broken BigchainDB.
 Unless BigchainDB was modified not to care, which is what's now happening!
-1. Upgrade BigchainDB Server on your node to run the new version.
+1. Upgrade BigchainDB Server on your node to run the new version. *All nodes in the network must do this upgrade.*
-1. Delete the illegal data.
+1. Delete the illegal data. *All nodes in the network must do this deletion step.*
 1. [There's no place like home.](https://www.youtube.com/watch?v=ooM-RGUTe2E)

 Optional follow-up: a _second_ version of BigchainDB Server that will only believe the new situation, with the illegal data deleted is okay.
 The old situation, with the illegal data still there, should register as an error.
 Upgrade to that.